 How does the beneficiary access the special needs trust?

-- The trustee can purchase necessities for the loved one, services like personal care, vacations, home furnishings (see above partial list).
-The Trustee could disqualify the beneficiary by directly giving the loved one money, etc..
+- The Trustee can purchase necessities for the loved one, services like personal care, vacations, home furnishings (see above partial list).
+The Trustee could disqualify the beneficiary by directly giving the cherished one money, etc..

 Other Topics we will cover: Spend down plan, Settlement protection trust, Pooled trust, ABLE account.